Jojodicus/dittrich.pro/content/installing-windows.md

 If you don't have a second PC, ask a friend or family member if you can download the installer on their system.
 A public system, for example in a library, can also do.
 Administrator access is not required to create the installation medium.

 {% admonition(type="note", title="Note") %}
-Creating the installation medium on macOS can be hit or miss, the steps for doing so are also rather complicated.
+Creating the installation medium on macOS can be hit or miss, the steps for doing so are also rather complicated (see [below](#option-4-manual-iso-copy)).
 Usage of a Windows or Linux system is preferred.
 {% end %}

 {% admonition(type="info", title="Info") %}
 For those more technically inclined: writing the ISO to the drive via `dd` will not work, the installer will not boot.
 It has to be written via ISO-copy mode.
 {% end %}

-For creating the installation medium, these are the three main methods:
+For creating the installation medium, these are the four main methods:

 ## Option 1: MCT